setekhid/jormungand/README.md

 This project is under BSD 3-clause License, feel free to use it.

-NOTICE, if this repository offends any groups and/or individuals, I didn't mean it.
+NOTICE, if this repository offends any groups' and/or individuals' right, I didn't mean it.
 Email me, and let me fix it.

 ## install